Michelle Malanca Frey

-Prior to joining ULI, Natalie worked in the New York office of HR&A Advisors, an economic development and real estate consulting firm.
-As the Director of Marketing and Business Development she helped to develop and implement marketing strategies in New York, Los Angeles, Dallas, and Washington DC.
-Prior to working at HR&A, she lived in Los Angeles and was the Marketing and Business Development Manager at SWA Group, an international landscape architecture and urban design firm.
-As an Associate of the firm, she led firm-wide marketing and business development efforts, publications, and strategic marketing initiatives.
+Prior to joining ULI, Natalie worked in the New York office of HR&A Advisors, an economic development and real estate consulting firm as the Director of Marketing and Business Development.
+Prior to HR&A, she lived in Los Angeles and was the Marketing and Business Development Manager at SWA Group, an international landscape architecture and urban design firm.

 Julie joined the Urban Land Institute San Francisco in 2016.
 At ULI SF, Julie supports the Silicon Valley Programs Committee, San Francisco Programs Committee, the Women’s Leadership Initiative, the UrbanPlan Committee, and NEXT Committee to plan, manage, and execute high-quality programming.